Tactical Test-Taking Strategies

 Study the answer explanations

 Always review explanations.
 First for the correct answer, second for your wrong answer, but also for all the other answers.
 Specifically look for how you could have ruled out each incorrect answer.
 The point of the question isn’t just the information limited to the correct choice; the point of the question is the integration and contrasts between all answer choices.
+A good rule of thumb is that you should spend more time studying the explanation than you just spent completing the question.

+Markup your notes/textbook.
 Find the topic in your notes, underline the most important physical or lab findings, etc. Put a small dot next to the tested fact.
 Over time, the highly tested material becomes apparent.
 Not all information is weighted equally, and you’ll soon start to see which topics are most important.
 Avoid cluttering your notes and only do this for things you got wrong.
 I used a different dedicated color for each question bank.

 Some topics are not that important or not substantial enough to merit their own question, so instead they will be frequently used as distracting (wrong) answers.
 Becoming familiar with these secondary distracting topics is as important as familiarity with primary tested topics.
 Don’t skimp on studying wrong answers.